Pressing On

 Move, adapt, and keep feeding kids

 While we all acknowledge the unfortunate reality that there are food-insecure people in every city across the nation, it may surprise you to hear that High Point, NC is one of the worst in the nation for this problem.
-Despite being known as “the Furniture Capitol of the World” and having many metro amenities for city its size, as recently as 2015, a Gallup survey found that the Greensboro-High Point metro area had the highest level of food hardship in the country.
+Despite being known as “the Furniture Capital of the World” and having many metro amenities for city its size, as recently as 2015, a Gallup survey found that the Greensboro-High Point metro area had the highest level of food hardship in the country.

 Many churches and organizations have stepped up to address this challenge.
 For several years now, our church, Connection Valley Church, has partnered with a local charity whose aim is to provide food to food-insecure families in the High Point, NC area.
 Feeding Lisa’s Kids is the passion project of local businesswoman Lisa Hawley.
 Currently about 140 families, which includes approximately 400 children, are provided with pantry-stocking foods once a month, with an extra delivery for both Thanksgiving and Christmas.
 On the first Wednesday of each month, a small army of volunteers meet to both load cars with food and to deliver to the families.